 2019 Youth Curator Program

 - The Youth Curators program is open to 14 to 18 year olds

 - Twelve- 2 hour Saturday sessions begin in January through April, Saturdays from 11:00 am- 1:00 pm

 - NAAM membership

-Major support for the Youth Curator Program provided by KeyBank Foundation.
+Major support for the Youth Curator Program provided by KeyBank Foundation, Peach Foundation, and generous supporters.
 We solicit YOUR support of the Youth Curator Program.
-Contact our Development Office to determine ways to give to this impactful youth program.
+Contact our Development Office by clicking here to determine ways to give to this impactful youth program.

 About NAAM Youth Curators Program

 The Dr. Carver Gayton Youth Curator Program at the Northwest African American Museum is an award-winning program that introduces youth to the philosophy and practices of museum work through creative, community-engaged projects on timeless and contemporary topics.